-HEALTHCARE INFORMATION FOR EXPATS IN INDONESIA
+HEALTHCARE INFORMATION FOR EXPATS IN MALAYSIA

 Malaysia boasts of a perfect blend of interesting culture, exciting beaches and vibrant cities.
 That attracts travelers and expats from all parts of the globe.
 The uniqueness of its culture is that it is highly influenced by various Asian and European cultures.
 Are you planning to relocate to Malaysia, you would be more than happy with everything that this Asian destination has to offer.
 Some key facts on Malaysian healthcare system.

 Before you move, it is also important to know about the country’s healthcare services that make it a popular choice for expatriates.
 You can also check out important health updates at the CDC Malaysia page before you move to your chosen Malaysian destination.

 Overview of Healthcare in Malaysia